 Utah tenor Isaac Hurtado makes his Utah Opera debut in the role of Don José, an officer who has his eyes naïvely set on Carmen.

 The San Francisco Chronicle praised the “theatrical charisma and musical bravado” of baritone Efraín Solís, who plays Escamillo, Don José’s competition for Carmen’s affection.

 Utah Opera Resident Artist Julia Gershkoff plays Micaëla, Don José’s childhood sweetheart.

 The young officer Don José gets in over his head when he catches the eye of the beguiling Carmen.
 After aiding her escape from the law, Don José is jailed, demoted, and kills his superior Zuniga before running off with Carmen.
 Meanwhile, Don José’s childhood sweetheart Micaëla searches for him as he confronts the other men in Carmen’s life: Escamillo and her husband, Garcia.

-Sung in English with English supertitles.
+Sung in French with English supertitles.

-LATE SEATING POLICY: Late seating will be at an appropriate break in the concert, to be determined at a later date, or at intermission.
+LATE SEATING POLICY: Late seating will be at an appropriate break in the performance, to be determined at a later date, or at intermission.
 More information on our late and re-entry policies is found here.

 Artists and programs are subject to change.
 No refunds.